MarkEdmondson1234/me-blog/content/posts/books-2019.md

 ## Summary

-Reading is the best antidote I have to the flighty, superficial trends of social media, which I do value for day-to-day work and trends, but nothing beats having a pause to deep-dive into a subject deeply.
+Reading is the best antidote I have to the flighty, superficial trends of social media, which I do value for day-to-day work and trends, but nothing beats having a pause to deep-dive into a subject.
 I adore my Kindle, and I hope writing this will encourage me to read more in 2020.
 I will try audio books, they seems a good way to start racking up a lot.
-But please do join me on GoodReads if you would like to see some of the notes and reviews of the other books I have read over the years.
+But please do [join me on GoodReads](https://www.goodreads.com/user/show/7158351-mark) if you would like to see some of the notes and reviews of the other books I have read over the years.